September 30, 2018

 First up: another of a larger and larger number of unknown bugs.
 Next: a creature that I cannot even place as to order.
 It seems to have a back leg of grasshopper, cricket, or katydid type.
 Next: the stealth missile of flydom; and last, what seems to be a fly of some secret type.

 Now back to the hover flies.
 First are two different incarnations of Toxomerus geminatus.
 Note how different their respective abdominal patterns are.
 And yet they are T. geminatus (I spent a good bit of time trying to differentiate their patterns from some other species of genus T.) If you recall from last week, I was apologizing for missing a shot of Helophilus fasciatus, who, as its name "helophilus" (Sun worshipper) implies, it loves especially to flit about the pond, and the female will actually dip her tail over and over into the water, thus laying her eggs, who, as they grow to flies, eat dead matter, thus performing the duty of sanitation engineer.
 One big sentence, huh?
 I haven't checked the sex of this one but it did fly and flop, fly and flop, sitting still on the rocks around the pond.
 So I'm guessing female.
 Another way to judge sex: In many of the Hover Flies, Looking straight into the face, you'll see that the male's eyes run together in the center of the face, but the females' have a wider strip between.
 We did bag one new one ("new" meaning I haven't seen it in a couple of years - yep - it avoided us in 2017.
 You have to remember that 2017 was so dry that the Aster crop fizzled very quickly) fly.
-When you look right down at it, it seems to be all black but looking at the thorax, it is lightly striped with silver lines.
+So, when you look right down at this last one, it seems to be all black but looking at the thorax, it is lightly striped with silver lines.
+It is Rhingia nasica.

 We voyeurs got very lucky this week.
 We have a second pair of critters mating.
 These are three images of Fungus Gnats linked together in deep affection, Sheila.
 By the way, Fungus Gnats seem to have more leg spikes than their easily-confused friends, the Gall Midges.
 By the way, I've added the names of two of my colleagues who enjoy discussing such things - can you persons tell which is the male in these pictures?